Emergency Room (art): Emergency Room format

 "Artists, audience and media have been fighting for weeks in order to get to see and participate in the new and innovating exhibition that with its "art of the news" puts the art institution itself to debate.
 Reuters, The New Yorker and the TV-channel ABC News are some of the leading media that have brought the story about the original exhibition, and at P.S.1 more than a thousand visitors per day have been seeing it…" said Danish newspaper Weekendavisen in March 2007.

 Emergency Rooms are "carefully prepared environment[s] for hectic bursts of creation".
 Emergency Rooms can take place in several places across the world at the same time.
 When art institutions wish to host the Emergency Room format they are given a license to produce a version of the format.

-The Emergency Room rules require the artwork of the previous day to be removed daily (12 or 12.30 p.m depending on the location) and replaced by fresh artworks.
+The Emergency Room rules require the artwork of the previous day to be removed daily (12 or 12.30 p.m depending on the location) and replaced by fresh artwork.
 Geoffroy calls this central element of the process "The Passage".
 The number of artists turning up for the Passage will vary, sometimes with nobody showing up.
 Other days the news of the day will stimulate participation from the artists.

 Emergency Room can be combined with the 'Delay Museum', a nearby exhibition space where yesterday's artwork is archived and shown.
 The (no longer contemporary) opinions and reactions are preserved.
 Geoffroy describes this as a critical way of thinking about contemporary art, with The Delay Museum becoming a place for studying the aesthetics of the fast moving 'emergency'.

 Geoffroy describes the Emergency Room as a format where artists can "train their awareness muscle", encouraging experimentation and artistic daring.